Aidan-Killeen/Python-Calculator/README.md

 # Python-Calculator
-Python Calculator created during CCT course
+Python Calculator created during CCT course, Using Tkinter for a GUI